HLTech/SqlEventStore4J/README.md

 The application must contain knowledge of all deprecated event versions in order to support them.
 To avoid that consider using [upcasting based versioning](#UpcastingBasedVersioning)

-Please note that using this strategy is recommended only if you have one instance of your application running at the same time.
+Please note, that using this strategy is recommended only if you have one instance of your application running at the same time.
-Using this strategy in multi instance case leads to the situation where all instances must be updated to understand latest event version before any instance produces it.
+Using this strategy in multi instance case leads to the situation, where all instances must be updated to understand latest event version, before any instance produces it.
 For multi instance case consider using [mapping based versioning](#MappingBasedVersioning)

 ### Upcasting <a name="UpcastingBasedVersioning"></a>